One of the more popular questions we hear about religious dating is whether or not dating a non-Christian is a good or a bad idea.

 Unless this person is the greatest thing since sliced bread and your entire world would fall apart without them, why not try and find someone who is already a Christian to date?
 Yes, that might mean you have to pass on someone now, but in the long run—it’s going to be a lot easier.

 You can actually make all the potential issues that come with dating a non-Christian go away.
-If you are in that boat and you’re at least considering it, here are some Christian dating sites that can help.
-At least take a couple of minutes and look around to expand your horizons on what might be possible without the headaches that come with dating someone who isn’t a Christian believer.
+If you are in that boat and you’re at least considering it, here’ are ‘s a link to some Christian dating apps that can help.
+At least take a couple of minutes and look around to expand your horizons on what might be possible without the headaches that come with dating someone who doesn’t share the same faith as you.

 Why Dating a Non-Christian May Create Problems

 Unfortunately, our bottom line up front is that dating someone who isn’t a Christian when you are is a bad idea.
-And we say the same thing for people looking to date someone religious when they’re not.
+And we say the same thing for people looking to date someone religious when they’re not for all religions.
 If your faith is important to you, there are going to be too many things that you two differ on to work in the long run.

 Here are a few of the issues you may run into.